000png/vapoursynth-gui-for-gifs/docs/INSTALLATION.md

 All you need to do is extract `resources/python3.8.7.7z` into this directory.
 This comes with Python 3.8.7, PyQt5 v.
 5.15, VapourSynth R52 (portable), and the VSRepo GUI, which we'll need for the next step.

 ## 2. Download Plugins
-Next, we need to install some VapourSynth plugins.
+Next, we may need to install some VapourSynth plugins.
+I say may because I may have included them in the archive, but I also might not have (happens when things keep moving with development).

+Either way, you should check that the plugins are installed.
 Luckily, the VSRepo GUI makes this easy.
-Go to the `src/bin` directory and run the `VSRepoGUI` application (has a pusheen icon), navigate to the **Full List** tab, and download the following (download speeds will vary):
+Go to the `src/bin` directory and run the `VSRepoGUI` application (has a pusheen icon), navigate to the **Full List** tab, and make sure the following are downloaded (download speeds will vary):

 * `descale`
 * `havsfunc`